 The Restricted Fund includes those funds where resources are to be used for an identified purpose as specified by the donor, as stipulated by the fundraising appeal or as determined by the Board of Directors.

-Restricted donations, other than endowments, include a 15% allocation to the General Fund to fund critical needs support for Sinai Health System.
+Restricted donations, other than endowments, include a 10% allocation to the General Fund to fund critical needs support for the Hospital.